General Rulings For Exodus:

 ■ When declaring an attack using Ethereal Aurorialis, your opponent must choose to play or not play any cards in response before the top card of the deck is revealed;

-■ By the time its Ability has triggered, it is too late for your opponent to activate any symmetry cards in response until after damage has been dealt.
+■ By the time its Ability has triggered, it is too late for you or your opponent to activate any symmetry cards in response until after damage has been dealt.

 Cosmic Shield Archangel